 The Land-Grant Legacy Scholars (LGLS) Program is a student success and scholarship program that supports students from Greater Minnesota (outside of the seven-county metro area).
 Land-Grant Legacy Scholars participants are selected based on a holistic review of their application conducted by the Office of Admissions.

 Land-Grant Legacy Scholars offers a four-year experience which includes targeted, programmatic elements designed to support students during their time at the University of Minnesota and build community through a cohort model, as well as a financial scholarship worth $20,000 over four years.

-The LGLS Program was conceived in Spring 2017, out of the work of the College of Food, Agricultural and Natural Resource Sciences (CFANS) and the Office of Undergraduate Education, to live out our commitment to Minnesota residents and support access for Greater Minnesota students.
+The LGLS Program was conceived in Spring 2017, out of the work of the College of Food, Agricultural and Natural Resource Sciences (CFANS) and the Office of Undergraduate Education, to fulfill the University’s land-grant mission and live out our commitment to Minnesota residents and support access for Greater Minnesota students.

 The Land-Grant Legacy Scholarship provides students $5,000 each year for four years.
-In order to maintain the funding each year, Scholars are expected to meet the expectations of LGLS, PES, and DELP.
+In order to maintain the funding each year, Scholars are expected to meet the expectations of the LGLS Program.
 Students will be provided with a checklist of those expectations at Orientation.

 For questions related to the Land-Grant Legacy Scholars Program, please contact Tommy Van Norman, LGLS Program Coordinator, at 612-624-9367 or firstname.lastname@example.org.

 For questions related to the undergraduate admissions process or the LGLS selection process, please contact Abby Reynolds, CFANS Freshman Admissions Counselor, at 612-625-3284 or email@example.com.